IqbalHere/RESPIROGUIDE/README.md

 The application takes 15 patient characteristics as input and predicts the COPD diagnosis (Positive/Negative) along with an estimated probability.

+## Performance Optimizations

+This application has been optimized to run on lower-performance computers with:
+- Simplified feature engineering that focuses on the most important predictors
+- Lightweight model training with optimized hyperparameter search
+- Reduced computational requirements for both training and prediction
+- Clinical validation overrides to ensure medically sound predictions

 ## Setup and Running Locally

 1.  **Prerequisites:**